openui/components/rfcs/0000-template.md

 # Basic Example

-If the proposal involves a new or changed component, includ a basic code example.
+If the proposal involves a new or changed component, include a basic code example.
 Omit this section if it's not applicable.

 # Motivation